Yale-BIM/f21-assignments/assignment-2/README.md

 Inspect the robot model using the properties of the RobotModel Display in rviz.
 Then, answer the questions and complete the tasks below:

-- **III-1.** How many links does the robot model have?
+- **III-Q1.** How many links does the robot model have?
 List them all in your report.

-- **III-2.** Use the properties of the RobotModel Display panel to change the "alpha" value of all of the links of the robot to 0.5, and show the coordinate axes for 5 key links in the robot: "base_link", "shoulder_link", "biceps_link", "forearm_link", and "wrist_1_link".
+- **III-Q2.** Use the properties of the RobotModel Display panel to change the "alpha" value of all of the links of the robot to 0.5, and show the coordinate axes for 5 key links in the robot: "base_link", "shoulder_link", "biceps_link", "forearm_link", and "wrist_link".
 The coordinate axes can be turned on and off with the "show axes" property of each of the links.

     Take a picture of the robot in rviz with the 5 set of axes visible and include it in your report.

-    > Each of the axes that you are visualizing is a coordinate frame (attached to a rigid body) in the robot.
+    > Each of the axes that you are visualizing is a coordinate frame (attached to a rigid body, i.e., a link) in the robot.
 Their relative position and orientation is provided to rviz through the /tf topic.
     Additional information about tf can be found [here](http://wiki.ros.org/tf).